colehaus/colex/content/posts/quorum/main.md

 [Tarta de Santiago](https://en.wikipedia.org/wiki/Tarta_de_Santiago)?
 The results are in---quorum checked in advance this time---and they are... $0.49$ for meringue and $0.48$ for Tarta.
-While meringue's devotees celebrate, Tarta's die-hards feel something has gone wrong. <a href="#arg-map" id="permissive">Can such a close result really give them confidence</a> that meringue is the preference of the whole club, including the 12 members who couldn't make it to meeting?
+While meringue's devotees celebrate, Tarta's die-hards feel something has gone wrong.
+[Can such a close result really give them confidence](#arg-map){#permissive} that meringue is the preference of the whole club, including the 12 members who couldn't make it to meeting?
 If just one of them had attended and cast a vote favoring Tarta, wouldn't that have swung the outcome?</li></ol>